EzioTong/PointContrast_version5/README.md

 ### [New Codebase Update]

+# This project makes it successfully run on the Minkowski Engine 5.0 version.
+We configured the relevant environment and code reposiroty.

 This repo is *not* actively maintained.

 Please checkout our new codebase **ContrastiveSceneContexts** that upgrades PointContrast with better representation learning capability and works better on data efficient benchmarks.